sporto/elm-tutorial/delete/delete_effect.md

 # Responding to DeletePlayer

+When the user clicks yes on the confirmation dialogue we receive a message from JavaScript.
+This message is then mapped to the `DeletePlayer` action.

 ## DeletePlayer Action

 Let's add the code in __src/Players/Update.elm__ to respond to this action, add a new branch: